ChinaModernAppGroup/msda-k8s/README.md

 # MSDA K8S iAppLX

-This iApp is an example of accessing tmsh.
-The iApp itself is very simple - it manages the members of a pool.
+This is an example of MSDA to work with Kubernetes.
+MSDA-k8s agent will poll k8s service endpoints and configure LTM pool in BIG-IP.
+It will use client certificate for authentication.

 ## Build (requires rpmbuild)